 The Icahn School of Medicine at Mount Sinai (ISMMS), including our students, is committed to diversity and inclusion.
 Our students are involved in advocacy and activism to advance equity and justice for the patients we serve.
 Our students are actively involved with the East Harlem community beginning with the annual East Harlem Walking Tour (EHWT).
-Started in 2003 by CMCA and a small group of medical students, the EHWT is an official School of Medicine orientation event and introduces students to the neighborhood where they will train for the next four years.
+Started in 2003 by the Center for Multicultural Community Affairs (CMCA) and a small group of medical students, the EHWT is an official orientation event at the School of Medicine, and introduces students to the neighborhood where they will train for the next four years.

-CMCA’s approach to community engagement enables medical and graduate students and faculty to partner and collaborate with local community-based provider organizations and leaders to conduct a wide range of programs, projects, initiatives, activities, and student-initiated electives.
+CMCA’s approach to community engagement enables ISMMS students and faculty to partner and collaborate with local community-based provider organizations and leaders to conduct a wide range of programs, projects, initiatives, activities, and student-initiated electives.

 Medical and Graduate Student Groups